alphaseinor/mern_stack/README.md

 Added AppNavBar in components directory, used reactstrap for a simple responsive "hamburger" menu.
 Just added a link to my github page.

+started shoppinglist
+Made Add Item button
+Made list of items

+Tested adding works, however it's not connected to the back end yet, so it's only store in memory, and does not pass the ACID test, since it's not persistant.